CICS110/CICS110.github.io/main/lectures/16_CSV_Files/Jared/index.md

 pprint.pprint(elem_rows)
 ```

-The above code will produce the output below.
+The above code will produce the following:

 ```
 ['Hydrogen,H,1.00784',